janko/sequel-activerecord_connection/README.md

 This can be useful if you want to use a library that uses Sequel (e.g.
-[Rodauth] or [rom-sql]), or you're transitioning from Active Record to Sequel, or if you just want to use Sequel for some queries, and you want to avoid creating new database connections.
+[Rodauth] or [rom-sql]), or you're transitioning from Active Record to Sequel, or if you just want to use Sequel for more complex queries, and you want to avoid creating new database connections.

 It works on ActiveRecord 4.2+ and fully supports PostgresSQL, MySQL and SQLite adapters, both native and JDBC (JRuby).
 There is attempted suppport for [Oracle